 People suffering from mental and psychological conditions qualify for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) if their condition prevents them from working.
 As in cases involving physical disabilities, in order to qualify you must have been employed for a certain amount of time prior to filing and must present medical documentation regarding your condition.
 Many first-time applicants for SSD and SSI are denied, but an experienced Social Security Disability lawyer can help strengthen your case.
 We can assure your application is thoroughly documented, and that no significant disabling condition is overlooked.
 This is also important at the appeal level, should your initial application be denied.
-The attorneys at Quatrini Rafferty in Greensburg, Pennsylvania, counsel and represent people suffering from mental and psychological disabilities who need to apply for — or have already been denied — Social Security Disability benefits.
+The attorneys at Quatrini Law Group in Greensburg, Pennsylvania, counsel and represent people suffering from mental and psychological disabilities who need to apply for — or have already been denied — Social Security Disability benefits.

 To find out more about which mental health conditions qualify for Social Security Disability benefits, check the Social Security Administration’s website here.

 We consult mental health professionals, psychologists, psychiatrists, and counselors when documenting our client’s condition and its impact on their ability to work.
 To schedule a free consultation to discuss your case, contact Social Security mental disability attorneys at Quatrini Law Group today.

 Mental Health Conditions And Social Security Disability Benefits